 Price range: $ to $$

-The unique selling point of attending a Secret Foods Tour NYC is none other than discovering its secret place.
-Unfortunately, I’m not giving anything away here; you’ll have to join one and find out for yourself!
+The unique selling point of attending a Secret Foods Tour NYC is the last secret spot on the tour.
+I won’t be giving anything away in this post, so you’ll have to join one and find out for yourself.

 - Don’t be late

 - Allocate sufficient time (it lasts 3 ½ hours)